kp224/Weather-App/README.md

 ## Getting Started

-To get started, clone this repository and open the `WeatherApp.xcodeproj` file in Xcode.
+To get started, clone this repository and open the workspace file in Xcode.
 Make sure to run `pod install` to install the required Cocoapods dependencies before running the app.

 ### Prerequisites